m0onsoo/Model_serving/README.md

 - Implement model serving by loading the FastAPI web framework on EC2
 - Provides real-time recommendation inference results
 - Access the database and parse the returned restaurant IDs by category

+## Contributions

+- Version management in virtual environments using pyenv and poetry
+- Implementing very fast response times suitable for real-time services
+- Runs in server background for continuous operation

+## How to use

+There are [instructions](https://github.com/SJU-Capstone-DS-DayOne/Palette-FastAPI-model-deployment/blob/main/Setting/README.md) to run the server

 ## Reference
 * [FastAPI](https://fastapi.tiangolo.com/ko/) - A web framework for building APIs in Python